Defects of Convolutional Decoder Networks in Frequency Representation: Introduction

-(1) \emph{The layerwise forward propagation of each frequency component of the spectrum map is independent with other frequency components.} In the forward propagation process, each frequency component of the feature spectrum is forward propagated independently with other frequency components, if the convolution operation does not change the size of the feature map in each channel.
-In this way, we analyze three classic operations, including the convolution, the zero-padding, and the upsampling operations, and prove two representation bottlenecks, as follows.
+We extend the 2D circular convolution theorem to reformulate the forward propagation through multiple convolutional layers in the frequency domain.
+We find that both the forward propagation and the backward propagation in a convolutional network can be represented as the matrix multiplication on spectrums of the feature.
+Specifically, we mainly analyze a convolutional decoder, which only contains convolution operations without changing the size of feature maps.
+Then, based on the propagation in the frequency domain, we prove the following conclusions.

-(2) \emph{Representation bottleneck 1.} We prove that both the convolution operation and the zero-padding operation make a cascaded convolutional decoder network more likely to weaken the high-frequency components of the input sample, as shown in Figure~\ref{fig:bottleneck}(a), if the convolution operation with a padding operation does not change the size of the feature map in a channel.
+$\bullet$ \emph{Problem in representing high-frequency components.} We prove that both the convolution operation and the zero-padding operation make a cascaded convolutional decoder network more likely to weaken the high-frequency components of the input sample, if the convolution operation with a padding operation does not change the size of the feature map in a channel, as shown in Figure~\ref{fig:bottleneck}(a).
+Besides, we also prove that the following three conditions further strengthen the above representation problem, including (1) a deep network architecture; (2) a small convolutional kernel size; and (3) a large absolute value of the mean value of convolutional weights.

-Besides, we also prove that the following three conditions further strengthen the above representation bottleneck, including (1) a deep network architecture; (2) a small convolutional kernel size; and (3) a large absolute value of the mean value of convolutional weights.
+$\bullet$ \emph{Problem in mistakenly repeating certain frequencies.} We find that the upsampling operation makes a cascaded convolutional decoder network generate a feature spectrum, in which strong signals repetitively appear at certain frequencies, as shown in Figure~\ref{fig:bottleneck}(b).

-(3) \emph{Representation bottleneck 2.} We prove that the upsampling operation makes a cascaded convolutional decoder network generate a feature spectrum, in which strong signals repetitively appears at certain frequencies, as shown in Figure~\ref{fig:bottleneck}(b).
+$\bullet$ \emph{Problem in fitting specific frequency components.} More crucially, we discover and prove that it is usually difficult to train an auto-encoder to fit the target image, if salient frequency components of the target output and those of the input have a small shift in the spectrum.
+Considering the continuous success of the auto-encoder in recent years, such a phenomenon is quite contrary to intuition.
+As Figure~\ref{fig:bottleneck}(c) shows, a smaller shift between the input spectrum and the output spectrum usually leads to a higher difficulty in training the auto-encoder.

-Note that all above findings can explain general trends of neural networks with convolution, zero-padding, and upsampling operations, instead of deriving the deterministic property of a specific network.
-Besides, we have not derived the property of max-pooling operations, so in this paper, it is difficult to extend such findings to neural networks for image classification.
+The above three problems just explain general trends towards generic problems of neural networks with convolution, zero-padding, and upsampling operations, instead of deriving a deterministic property of a specific network.